riceissa/breathing/doc.md

 2024-03-14: the throat choking and tense diaphragm thing has been coming back, especially strongly when i talk for a long time (about an hour). but often even when i haven't been talking much. it's the side of the throat, not the center. i haven't been very successful yet figuring out what to do to fix this. i think for me the problem is the inhale, since exhalation is just relaxing all the muscles to let air out.i'm trying to "breathe in" to different parts of the body, like diaphragm, back of throat, nostrils, etc. also trying to more artificially move diaphragm instead of trying to breathe in with my throat muscles, and then gradually toning down the amount of force i use with the diaphragm while still keeping the throat inactive.

+TODO: Artour Rakhimov has a page on focal infections (<https://www.normalbreathing.com/buteyko-focal-infections/>), which talks about why you shouldn't do Buteyko, or why you might not get the same progress as a healthy person.
+Unfortunately for me, probably some of the stuff on the page applies to me (e.g. gut dysbiosis/candida isn't specifically mentioned, but similar enough stuff _is_ mentioned that it probably applies to me).
+A lot of people now with long-COVID (or like me, some other post-acute infection/exposure syndromes) probably have both shortness of breath and some sort of other stuff going on, such that the focal infection stuff applies.
+At the moment, I'm not sure how to make sense of all of this.
+I know that doing _some_ light Buteyko-esque stuff seems to be helpful at least for me.
+I'm going very very slowly, not on any kind of schedule, just gradually doing stuff here and there, backing off whenever I have some kind of bad reaction (e.g. see [Suffocation feeling] below), and this seems like a good strategy for people in similar situations.
+I want to think more about this, including reading the Artour page in more detail.

 ## Accidental meditation